tsmurugesh/CodeSelfPortrait/README.md

 This is a self portrait made in p5 made out of various shapes and lines.

 ###Technical Details
 I modified the draw and added my own functions.
+No extra assests used.